chriscrsmith/chriscrsmith.github.io/join.md

 ##### Others
-Reach out if you want to join forces in the beginning stages of the new lab.
+Reach out if you are interested in joining forces in the beginning stages of the new lab.